marilyn-croffie/marilyn-croffie.github.io/_projects/training-manual.md

 As one of the last groups to complete the lab in person, we were asked to create a manual that could support students when demonstrations and consistent lab access were no longer guaranteed.

 ## The Challenge
 I wanted to write something students could rely on while working at the machine.
-The goal was to capture the kinds of guidance I got from watching the experienced technician demonstrate, what I figured out through trial and error, and what I had to piece together from reference material.
+The goal was to capture the kinds of guidance I normally picked up through observation: what the technician demonstrated, what I learned through trial and error, and what had to be pieced together from reference material.

 The challenge was to bring those threads together into a single guide that made the work feel navigable.